Labor and Employment Law Overview: Federal

 Fair Labor Standards Act (FLSA).
 A federal statute governing the payment of wages (minimum wage and overtime) and establishing criteria for child labor.

 Family Medical Leave Act (FMLA).
 A federal statute requiring covered employers to allow eligible employees to take unpaid, job protected leave for certain family and medical reasons.
 Eligible employees may continue health care benefits during the leave period.
-See Employee Leaves > FMLA.
+See FMLA: Federal.

 Federal Insurance Contributions Act (FICA).
 A federal statute requiring employers to take deductions from employees' wages for social security and Medicare.

 Federal Unemployment Tax Act (FUTA).
 A federal statute requiring organizations with employees to pay a tax which, along with state unemployment insurance systems, pays unemployment insurance benefits to employees who lose their jobs through no fault of their own.
-See Payroll > Federal Unemployment Insurance Tax.
+See Unemployment Insurance Tax (FUTA): Federal.

 Form 1-9.
 See Employment Eligibility Verification form.